Azure Digital Twins Model Generator Tools

 Note

-These tools also update the real-time digital twin model’s zip file to include the Azure model identifier in the real-time digital twin model’s JSON specification file.
+These tools also update the real-time digital twin model’s zip file to include the Azure model identifier in the real-time digital twin model’s JSON configuration file.

 Once you have created an Azure Digital Twins model definition, you can upload it to the Azure Digital Twins service.
 This should be done prior to deploying the real-time digital twin model to ScaleOut Digital Twins™.